City-building game: Second boost in the popularity

+Diversification

+In 2001, 3 games with different ideas were released.
+Tropico wrapped elections, factions, foreign meddling, edicts, coups in a Caribbean satire.
+The win condition is often just staying in office by designing a system that pleases enough people sufficiently.
+In Startopia, players build a space station on stacked decks (Engineering, Pleasure, Bio) with alien needs, commerce, and research.
+Stronghold (unrelated to the previous game) developed by Firefly Studios fused commerce with siege warfare.
+Food rations, fear factor, and wall geometry matter as much as troop numbers.
+Layout and supply lines are now military decisions too.

-SimCity 4, released in 2003, was praised as a standard-setter among city-builders and is still widely regarded as one of the best games in the genre, despite its complexity and steep learning curve.
+SimCity 4, released in 2003, was praised as a standard-setter among city-builders and is still regarded by Matt Smith of Makeuseof.com as one of the best games in the genre, despite its complexity and steep learning curve.
 Subsequent games in the series attempted to remedy this, such as SimCity Societies (2007), which did not further deepen the gameplay along the line of city simulation but incorporates different gameplay elements such as social management.
 The changes to the formula polarized critics and its fan base alike.
-The reboot, SimCity, attempted to bring the franchise back to its roots but was panned by critics and traditional fans for its forced online requirements, bugs in simulation, missing promised features and restrictions on city size.
-The waning dominance of the SimCity franchise in the genre has caused several other companies to release similarly themed games, like Cities XL (2009).
-The game Cities: Skylines published in 2015 is widely regarded the best city-building sim to date and was very successful with the audience of the genre.
+The reboot, SimCity, released in 2013, attempted to bring the franchise back to its roots but was panned by critics and traditional fans for its forced online requirements, consistent server issues at launch, bugs in the simulation, failure to add promised features and restrictions on city sizes, all of which ultimately led to the discontinuation of SimCity as a franchise.
+The waning dominance of the SimCity franchise in the genre caused several other companies to release similarly themed games, like Cities XL (2009).